mm80843/T3.5/docs/Benef/PBN__Benef_465.md

 # __Reduced contact__

-## Name of the Benefit

-Touch-free systems and antimicrobial materials reduce contact surfaces, minimizing the risk of virus transmission.

 ## Description of Benefits pertaining to Beneficiaries

 * [Increased safety and confidence for occupants, leading to higher occupancy rates.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_501.md)